Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Constructing the fractional Brownian motion

-We conclude using Lemma \ref{lem:1}. \end{proof} The previous proof does not hold for the case $1/2<H<1$.
-In fact, the Fourier coefficients $c(\gamma)$ have alternating signs in this case i.e. they do not have a constant sign.
-For $H>1/2$, $\gamma$ does not satisfy property $(\star)$ any more.
-In particular, the change in the sign of $c(\gamma)$ is partially due to the smoothness of $\gamma'$ around $0$.
+\end{theorem} In particular, assuming its convergence, the stochastic process $(B_t)_{t\in[0,T]}$ defined in Theorem \ref{proof:thm:1} is Gaussian and has fbm's covariance which implies that it is a fBm on $[0,T]$.
+The proof of Theorem \ref{proof:thm:1} does not hold for the case $H\in(1/2,1)$.
+In fact, for $H\in(1/2,1)$, the Fourier coefficients $c(\gamma)$ have alternating signs and we cannot consider the square root of these coefficients anymore.
+This is basically due to the fact that $\gamma$ does not satisfy property $(\star)$ in this case, since $\gamma$ is convex and increasing.
 One may still notice that $\gamma''$ satisfies $(\star)$.
-The next Lemma, gives a link between $c(\gamma)$ and $c(\gamma'')$. \begin{lemma} Let $\gamma$ be a twice differentiable function on $(0,T)$ such that $ \gamma'(0) \neq \gamma'(T)$.
+The next lemma, gives a link between $c(\gamma)$ and $c(\gamma'')$. \begin{lemma} Let $\gamma$ be a twice differentiable function on $(0,T)$ such that $ \gamma'(0) \neq \gamma'(T)$.
 Define $f$ such that

-then $\forall k \in \mathbb{N}^{*}$ we have
+then $\forall k \geq 1$ we have